 - CON: People may seem unfriendly at first

-Some expats experience culture shock as people may seem as cold as the climate – Finns are known to be blunt and straightforward which can come across as rude.
-But by showing an interest in the culture, expats are likely to make local friends.
+Some expats experience culture shock as people may appear curt.
+But by showing an interest in the culture and learning the language, expats are likely to make local friends.

 Cost of living in Finland

 The high cost of living in Finland is undeniable and can take expats from less developed parts of the world a while to get used to, but with better job prospects and decent salaries, expats will have greater purchasing power and more disposable income to afford all their wants and needs.